joyent/conch-api/docs/modules/conch-db-asepoch.md

 If the column already existed in the selection list (presumably using the default time format), it is replaced.

-In this example, a 'created' column will be included in the result, containing a value in unix epoch time format (number of seconds since 1970-01-01 00:00:00 UTC).
+In this example, a `created` column will be included in the result, containing a value in unix epoch time format (number of seconds since 1970-01-01 00:00:00 UTC).

 ```